Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Praça do Rossio (Rossio Square)

-Praça do Rossio, or Praça Dom Pedro IV, usually known just as Rossio, is Lisbon’s main square, Rossio is also the name of the main square in some other cities in Portugal.
+Praça do Rossio, or Praça Dom Pedro IV, usually known simply as Rossio, is Lisbon’s main square.
+Rossio is also the name of the main square in some other cities in Portugal.

 This square underwent a major restoration in recent years to restore its splendor.

-It contains on each side a baroque style fountain, and at the center a tall column with the statue of the King Dom Pedro IV at its top.
+It contains on each side a baroque-style fountain and, at the center, a tall column with the statue of King Dom Pedro IV at its top.

 Elevador de Santa Justa (Santa Justa Lift)